 #2 – Pelvis tucked and back flattened out during squat

 When you are in a squatting movement, your tight hamstrings will pull your pelvis and change the position of your lower back.
 You will find it difficult to do the movement.
 If your hamstring is tight, the pelvis is tilted back (tucked).
 The tightness will move your pelvis back and flatten out your back.
 The flattening out of your back increases the risk of irritation, injury and pain.
 We have to work on loosening up the hamstrings and lengthening the muscles.

-If you want to get rid of your stubborn hamstring injury once and for all, then check out the Hamstring Injury Solution program here:
+If you want to get rid of your stubborn hamstring injury once and for all, then click here to check out the Hamstring Injury Solution program.

 Rick Kaselj, MS